tabarra/txAdmin/README.md

 More:
 - [x] escape message in txaBroadcast and txaSendDM
-- [ ] Rewrite readme with note about permission and the resource & trocar 'server' por 'server01
+- [x] Rewrite readme with note about permission and the resource & trocar 'server' por 'server01'
 - [ ] Solve the FIXME: comments
 - [x] ping padding only removing one 'x', fix the regex
 - [x] add version o the page footer (txAdmin vXXX build with...)